Trouble Joining a Session?

 Make sure that your device meets Glance's system and performance requirements.
 If you're still having trouble, contact Glance for assistance.

-Viewer never gets past "Negotiating with firewall" or "Requesting data"
+The Viewer doesn't gets past "Negotiating with firewall" or "Requesting data"

 A network security device is probably interfering with the session.
 Glance works through most network security devices, but some may have a policy that disrupts sessions.